Tand0/NovelAI_input_support_android/README.md

 ## This privacy policy
   - Free (GNU LESSER GENERAL PUBLIC LICENSE)
     - Use this software at your own risk.
-  - Novel AI REST API used.
+  - Uses Novel AI REST API.
     - https://api.novelai.net/docs/
   - Requires e-mail and password for access to NOVEL AI.
     - https://novelai.net/